Let’s keep the Confetti community safe

 Please check your sources of information and make sure you make the right decision for you.

-While we are doing everything we can to keep you safe while on campus, COVID-19 is still circulating in Nottinghamshire and the UK as a whole.
-Should you test positive for COVID-19 or develop symptoms you will need to keep us informed.
+Should you test positive for COVID-19 or develop symptoms, you will need to keep us informed.

 - A new, continuous cough